eonist/eonist.github.io/_posts/2021-03-22-swift-lint.md

 [![SwiftLint Eonist](https://img.shields.io/badge/SwiftLint-Eonist-purple.svg)](https://github.com/eonist/Swift-lint)
 `[![Swift-lint Eonist](https://img.shields.io/badge/swift--lint-eonist-purple.svg)](https://github.com/eonist/Swift-lint)`

-6. ✨ Don't forget the terminal auto correct feature Terminal: `swiftlint autocorrect` in your project path.
-And it auto corrects the entire project ✨ ⚠️️Remember to commit before you auto correct the project.
+6. ✨ Don't forget the terminal auto correct feature Terminal: `swiftlint autocorrect` now renamed to: `swiftlint fix` in your project path.
+And it auto corrects the entire project ✨ ⚠️️Remember to commit before you auto correct the project. `swiftlint lint` first to assert what will be changed.
+Before autocorrecting it can be smart to commit current state. and go through commits and assert that everything is good.
+It can also be a good idea to make sure the package or xcodeproj builds and runs all tests etc

 ### Notes:
-you can disable swift lint inline (copy the arg name like: empty_enum_arguments fro the warning):
+you can ignore or disable swift lint inline (copy the arg name like: empty_enum_arguments fro the warning):
 ```swift
 // swiftlint:disable empty_enum_arguments
 (100,         30, 3),